Courses

 Fall, Spring.

-Co-requisite for new members of Cornell Chorus and Glee Club, based on audition, and open to all students regardless of participation in an ensemble.
+Co-requisite for new Cornell Chorus and Glee Club members, based on audition, and open to all students regardless of participation in an ensemble.
+This course provides a comprehensive perspective of choral music designed for singers to enhance their musical skills, foundational and advanced approaches for sight-reading abilities, aural skills, vocal technique, and appreciation of different styles of choral music.
 Recommended for singers at all levels wishing to improve musicianship skills.
-Foundational and advanced approaches to choral sight-singing, aural skills, diction, score reading, and vocal topics.

 Full details for MUSIC 3902 - Choral Musicianship